 The Judgment on Neighboring Nations

-9 1 The word of the Lord is against the land of Hadrach and will rest upon Damascus.
-For to the Lord belongs the capital of Aram, as do all the tribes of Israel; 2 Hamath also, which borders on it, Tyre and Sidon, though they are very wise.
-3 Tyre has built itself a rampart, and heaped up silver like dust, and gold like the dirt of the streets.
-4 But now, the Lord will strip it of its possessions and hurl its wealth into the sea, and it shall be devoured by fire.
-5 Ashkelon shall see it and be afraid; Gaza too, and shall writhe in anguish; Ekron also, because its hopes are withered.
-The king shall perish from Gaza; Ashkelon shall be uninhabited; 6 a mongrel people shall settle in Ashdod, and I will make an end of the pride of Philistia.
+9 1 The burden of the word of the Lord is against the land of Hadrach and Damascus is its resting place.
+For the Lord has an eye on mankind and on all the tribes of Israel, 2 and on Hamath also, which borders on it, Tyre and Sidon, though they are very wise.
+3 Tyre has built herself a rampart and heaped up silver like dust, and fine gold like the mud of the streets.
+4 But behold, the Lord will strip her of her possessions and strike down her power on the sea, and she shall be devoured by fire.
+5 Ashkelon shall see it, and be afraid; Gaza too, and shall writhe in anguish; Ekron also, because its hopes are confounded.
+The king shall perish from Gaza; Ashkelon shall be uninhabited; 6 a mixed people shall dwell in Ashdod, and I will cut off the pride of Philistia.
 7 I will take away its blood from its mouth, and its abominations from between its teeth; it too shall be a remnant for our God; it shall be like a clan in Judah, and Ekron shall be like the Jebusites.
-8 Then I will encamp at my house as a guard, so that no one shall march to and fro; no oppressor shall again overrun them, for now I have seen with my own eyes.
+8 Then I will encamp at my house as a guard, so that none shall march to and fro; no oppressor shall again march over them, for now I see with my own eyes.

 Zion's Future King

-9 Rejoice greatly, O daughter Zion!
-Shout aloud, O daughter Jerusalem!
-Lo, your king comes to you; triumphant and victorious is he, humble and riding on a donkey, on a colt, the foal of a donkey.
-10 He will cut off the chariot from Ephraim and the war-horse from Jerusalem; and the battle bow shall be cut off, and he shall command peace to the nations; his dominion shall be from sea to sea, and from the River to the ends of the earth.
+9 Rejoice greatly, O daughter of Zion!
+Shout aloud, O daughter of Jerusalem!
+Behold, your king is coming to you; righteous and having salvation is he, humble and mounted on a donkey, on a colt, the foal of a donkey.
+10 I will cut off the chariot from Ephraim and the war horse from Jerusalem; and the battle bow shall be cut off, and he shall speak peace to the nations; his rule shall be from sea to sea, and from the River to the ends of the earth.
 11 As for you also, because of the blood of my covenant with you, I will set your prisoners free from the waterless pit.

 12 Return to your stronghold, O prisoners of hope; today I declare that I will restore to you double.
 13 For I have bent Judah as my bow; I have made Ephraim its arrow.
-I will arouse your sons, O Zion, against your sons, O Greece, and wield you like a warrior's sword.
-14 Then the Lord will appear over them, and his arrow go forth like lightning; the Lord God will sound the trumpet and march forth in the whirlwinds of the south.
-15 The Lord of hosts will protect them, and they shall devour and tread down the slingers; they shall drink their blood like wine, and be full like a bowl, drenched like the corners of the altar.
-16 On that day the Lord their God will save them for they are the flock of his people; for like the jewels of a crown they shall shine on his land.
-17 For what goodness and beauty are his!
+I will stir up your sons, O Zion, against your sons, O Greece, and wield you like a warrior's sword.
+14 Then the Lord will appear over them, and his arrow will go forth like lightning; the Lord GOD will sound the trumpet and will march forth in the whirlwinds of the south.
+15 The Lord of hosts will protect them, and they shall devour, and tread down the sling stones, and they shall drink and roar as if drunk with wine, and be full like a bowl, drenched like the corners of the altar.
+16 On that day the Lord their God will save them, as the flock of his people; for like the jewels of a crown they shall shine on his land.
+17 For how great is his goodness, and how great his beauty!
 Grain shall make the young men flourish, and new wine the young women.

 The LORD's Redemption of His People

-11 1 Open your doors, O Lebanon, so that fire may devour your cedars!
+11 1 Open your doors, O Lebanon, that the fire may devour your cedars!
 2 Wail, O cypress, for the cedar has fallen, for the glorious trees are ruined!
 Wail, oaks of Bashan, for the thick forest has been felled!
-3 Listen, the wail of the shepherds, for their glory is despoiled!
-Listen, the roar of the lions, for the thickets of the Jordan are destroyed!
+3 The sound of the wail of the shepherds, for their glory is ruined!
+The sound of the roar of the lions, for the thicket of the Jordan is ruined!

 The Foolish Shepherds

-4 Thus said the Lord my God: Be a shepherd of the flock doomed to slaughter.
-5 Those who buy them kill them and go unpunished; and those who sell them say, "Blessed be the Lord, for I have become rich"; and their own shepherds have no pity on them.
-6 For I will no longer have pity on the inhabitants of the earth, says the Lord.
-I will cause them, every one, to fall each into the hand of a neighbor, and each into the hand of the king; and they shall devastate the earth, and I will deliver no one from their hand.
-7 So, on behalf of the sheep merchants, I became the shepherd of the flock doomed to slaughter.
-I took two staffs; one I named Favor, the other I named Unity, and I tended the sheep.
-8 In one month I disposed of the three shepherds, for I had become impatient with them, and they also detested me.
+4 Thus said the Lord my God: "Become shepherd of the flock doomed to slaughter.
+5 Those who buy them slaughter them and go unpunished, and those who sell them say, 'Blessed be the Lord, I have become rich,' and their own shepherds have no pity on them.
+6 For I will no longer have pity on the inhabitants of this land, declares the Lord.
+Behold, I will cause each of them to fall into the hand of his neighbor, and each into the hand of his king, and they shall crush the land, and I will deliver none from their hand."
+7 So I became the shepherd of the flock doomed to be slaughtered by the sheep traders.
+And I took two staffs, one I named Favor, the other I named Union.
+And I tended the sheep.
+8 In one month I destroyed the three shepherds.
+But I became impatient with them, and they also detested me.
 9 So I said, "I will not be your shepherd.
-What is to die, let it die; what is to be destroyed, let it be destroyed; and let those that are left devour the flesh of one another!"
-10 I took my staff Favor and broke it, annulling the covenant that I had made with all the peoples.
-11 So it was annulled on that day, and the sheep merchants, who were watching me, knew that it was the word of the Lord.
-12 I then said to them, "If it seems right to you, give me my wages; but if not, keep them."
-So they weighed out as my wages thirty shekels of silver.
-13 Then the Lord said to me, "Throw it into the treasury" -this lordly price at which I was valued by them.
-So I took the thirty shekels of silver and threw them into the treasury in the house of the Lord.
-14 Then I broke my second staff Unity, annulling the family ties between Judah and Israel.
+What is to die, let it die.
+What is to be destroyed, let it be destroyed.
+And let those who are left devour the flesh of one another."
+10 And I took my staff Favor, and I broke it, annulling the covenant that I had made with all the peoples.
+11 So it was annulled on that day, and the sheep traders, who were watching me, knew that it was the word of the Lord.
+12 Then I said to them, "If it seems good to you, give me my wages; but if not, keep them."
+And they weighed out as my wages thirty pieces of silver.
+13 Then the Lord said to me, "Throw it to the potter"-- the lordly price at which I was priced by them.
+So I took the thirty pieces of silver and threw them into the house of the Lord, to the potter.
+14 Then I broke my second staff Union, annulling the brotherhood between Judah and Israel.

 The Future Deliverance of Jerusalem